Beginners Guide To Biohacking: 9 Hacks to Maximize Your Potential

 There are biohacking concepts for everything from athletic performance to cognitive function.

-1. Get To Know Your DNA With Genetic Profiling
+Get to Know Your DNA with Genetic Profiling

 Biohacking revolves around the idea that we can exert a level of control and optimization over the way our body functions.
 A good starting point for this is through DNA profiling.